HomeMy WebLinkAbout1930-09-23 288

 Total Damages to Anstiss S. Hunt

-Et A10 $ 60,003:87
+Et Al, $ 60,003.87

-The Board diaqussed the figures:,.but not having
+The Board discussed the figures., but not having

 the complete figures from Mr. Howe on the O'Connell

-property they could not do -a great deal.
+property they couldnot do a great deal.

-Letter was received from James F. Little, Lexington.
+Letter was received from James F. Little, Lexington

 Building Trust, asking that street lights be placed on Request